in28minutes/java-cheat-sheet/README.md

 ```

 Since there is no break after case 2, execution falls through to case 3.
 There is no break in case 3 as well.
 So, execution falls through to default.

-Rule: Code in switch is executed from a matching case until a break or end of switch statement is encountered.
+> Code in switch is executed from a matching case until a break or end of switch statement is encountered.

-#### Switch Statement Example 3 , Few Break's
+Switch Statement Example 3 , Few Break's
-In below example, we have break statements in case 1, 3 and default.
-There is no break in case 2.
 ```
 number = 2;
 switch (number) {